rafiit/sains/readme.txt

 * added as a sprite image

-* smaller icons with Mobile version
+* smaller icons for Mobile version

 * PNG transparency for IE6 can be solved if bug fix added or add below line onto CSS